python-can-define-radio/sdr-course/classroom_activities/051-Sample-Rates-2.md

 > However, if you ever need a more precise sample rate for something outside of this class, you would want to use a different approach.
 See [here](https://stackoverflow.com/a/67930185) and [here](https://mail.python.org/pipermail/python-list/2000-November/060154.html).
 Fair warning that both links go fairly deeply into the topic.

 </details>

+When you run that Python file, it will start writing to a file called `myTempReadings.txt`.
+After a few seconds of data have been recorded, press <kbd>Ctrl C</kbd> to exit the program.